AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses 2.6 GHz AMD EPYCTM ROME processors that deliver a turbo frequency of 3.3 GHz for consistent computing performance.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports enhanced SSDs \(ESSDs\), standard SSDs, and ultra disks.
+-   Supports IPv6.
 -   Supports only VPCs.
--   Provides ultra-high network performance with a packet forwarding rate of 24,000 Kpps.
+-   Provides ultra-high network performance with a packet forwarding rate of 24,000,000 pps.
 -   Suits the following scenarios:
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
-    -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack
+    -   Scenarios that require compatibility with third-party hypervisors to implement hybrid-cloud and multi-cloud deployments
     -   Containers including Docker, Clear Containers, and Pouch
     -   Video encoding, decoding, and rendering
     -   Compute clusters and memory-intensive data processing